- GW Home

 Please note: Applicants to our Master of Fine Arts and graduate certificate programs are not required to submit GRE scores.

 To have your GRE scores reported to us, you must provide the Educational Testing Service (ETS) with the institutional code for The George Washington University.
 This code is 5246.
+Please leave the department field blank, you do not have to submit a departmental code.

 Decisions on the use of old GRE scores are made on a case-by-case basis.
 If you do not retake the GRE and wish to use your previous scores for your application, you must include a photocopy of your previous scores with your application materials.
 Your application will be reviewed using the previous scores.
 If the department or Dean determine that they are unable to reach a decision on your application because of the age of your scores, we will request that you retake the GRE.
 If you are admitted on the basis of the old scores, you may still be required to retake the exam as a precondition for your admission.
 This may be necessary because we have no means by which to verify the authenticity of your old scores.